klahrich/chiefhustler/content/diary/investing-diary-0007.md

 </blockquote>

 We can think about that concept on an individual level, but it's more interesting (for our current discussion) to think about it on a societal level.
-How much energy is return to us, as a ratio of the energy we spend to extract, deliver and use it?
+How much energy is returned to us, as a ratio of the energy we spend to extract, deliver and use it?

 Closely related to the concept of EROI is that of _Energy Surplus_, i.e. how much energy is left after accounting for the costs of obtaining it.